Helle Thorning-Schmidt: Personal life

 Thorning-Schmidt married Welsh politician Stephen Kinnock in 1996, becoming the daughter-in-law of Neil Kinnock, former Leader of the Opposition and leader of the British Labour Party and European Commissioner, and Glenys Kinnock, former British Minister for Europe.
 Thorning-Schmidt met her husband while they were both attending the College of Europe.
-They have two children, daughter Johanna and son Milo.
+They have two children, daughter Johanna and child Milo.
 Milo came out as transgender and non-binary in 2022.
 At the time of her election as Prime Minister, Thorning-Schmidt lived in Copenhagen with their children, while Kinnock partly resided in Davos, Switzerland, where he worked as a director for the World Economic Forum.
 In 2014, he worked for London-based Xyntéo as managing director for the "Global Leadership and Technology Exchange", but was elected Member of Parliament (MP) for Aberavon at the 2015 general election.
 The family have been living in Kilburn, London since Thorning-Schmidt became CEO of Save the Children, whilst also spending time at Kinnock's constituency in Port Talbot.
 Thorning-Schmidt has also campaigned for her husband and for the British Labour Party.

 Although Thorning-Schmidt has been baptized into the Church of Denmark, she is not confirmed.
 She occasionally goes to church but does not believe in eternal life, salvation, heaven, or hell.